AustinMoorman/thriftr-public/README.md

         }
     }

-###Client side API New Offers Function
+### Client side API New Offers Function

-Before fetching more offers from the back end the front compiles the search parameters, takes into account if the search parameters have been changed(*reset = true) so this can be used for the inital search and to grab more offers since the back end only returns 5 at a time.
+Before fetching more offers from the back end the front compiles the search parameters, takes into account if the search parameters have been changed(*reset = true) so this can be used for the initial search and to grab more offers since the back end only returns 5 at a time.

     searchParams(currentLocation, radius, reset) {
         let status;